Skip to footer content

 You can print multiple lines using a single method by creating a method like PrintLines that accepts a variable-length parameter list and iterates over each line to print using Console.WriteLine.

-IronPrint is an advanced print library for C# that supports cross-platform compatibility, various .NET versions, and different project types.
-Key features include silent printing, custom print settings, async printing, and the ability to select printers.
+A versatile print library for C# should support cross-platform compatibility, various .NET versions, and different project types.
+Key features may include silent printing, custom print settings, async printing, and the ability to select printers, as seen with IronPrint.

 In C#, the Console.WriteLine method supports formatting output by using placeholders like {0} for variables or expressions, allowing for formatted and dynamic content display.